Jeffrey Marples: San Francisco Real Estate Agent at Marker Luxury Properties

 Though once solely the realm of historic walkups and Edwardian flats, the Hayes Valley condo scene is becoming a hotbed of architectural innovation.
 Despite this new inventory, scarcity still exists here, and perhaps always will since the area doesn't easily lend itself to high-rises.
 Nonetheless, these new developments are a great boon to many of San Francisco savvy condo buyers who have been hoping to buy into this convenient, creative, bustling neighborhood for a long time.
 For more in this neighborhood, go to our Hayes Valley Area page.

 Though not guaranteed, information and statistics in this article have been acquired from sources believed to be reliable.

-One of San Francisco's hottest newer developments, the Linea at 8 Buchanan, is making a striking first impression.
+One of San Francisco's hottest developments, the Linea at 8 Buchanan, is making a striking first impression.
 Upon entering this Hayes Valley building, you'll see porcelain tile floors, natural white oak wood panels, and Italian marble highlights in an elegant, expansive lobby of luxury and style.

 Linea is comprised of 115 residences: 2 studios, 59 one bedroom units, and 54 two bedroom units with floor to ceiling windows, and high end finishes.
-A roof top deck is provided ...
+A roof top deck is provided for ...

 Located in the heart of Hayes Valley, Fulton 555 offers condominiums with a heightened level of modern style.
 This chic development features everything a sophisticated urban homeowner could want, including a rooftop deck, a resident's lounge, a dog park, meeting facilities and a bicycle workstation.
 It also offers the entire neighborhood the unique amenity of a street-level grocery market.